Mark & Verify

 As a specialist for quality assurance in the pharmaceutical industry with more than 30 years of experience, scanware offers you solutions designed for the packaging process within the scope of Track & Trace applications.

-The CAPA MV station is a stand-alone design for Mark & Verify on your line that can be adapted to your needs.
+The CAPA Mark & Verify station is a stand-alone design for Mark & Verify on your line that can be adapted to your needs.
 The processing and aggregation of serialised data is implemented by scanware’s line manager IMPERA.

 ■Inspection Criteria and Objects